Fred Dibnah: Fred Dibnah, Steeplejack

-In 1978 Dibnah was commissioned to make repairs to Bolton Town Hall.
+In 1978, Dibnah was commissioned to make repairs to Bolton Town Hall.
 Decades of exposure to soot and rain had caused serious damage to the clock tower and Dibnah alerted the Clerk of Works to the condition of the 16 stone pillars at the top of the tower.
 He bought new stone, built a lathe in his workshop and created the replacement pillars.
 He was given the job of repairing the clock tower and he also gilded the golden sphere at the top of the building.
 While Dibnah was working from his bosun's chair, a public relations officer at the Town Hall informed Dibnah that BBC Look North West wanted to interview him.
 The following week, the film crew arrived and Alistair MacDonald conducted the interview from the top of the building, with Dibnah perched outside on his scaffolding.

 His warm and friendly manner combined with his enthusiasm and broad Lancashire accent proved popular and he was later contacted by producer Don Haworth, with a view to making a documentary.
-After several meetings over the course of a few weeks, filming began early one morning just as Dibnah had climbed to the top of a 245 ft chimney at Shaw and Crompton, a mill town near Oldham.
+After several meetings over the course of a few weeks, filming began early one morning just as Dibnah had climbed to the top of a 245 ft chimney at Shaw and Crompton, Oldham.
 Sporadic filming took place over an 18-month period and captured Dibnah (with assistant Donald Paiton) working on a range of buildings, spending time with his family and enjoying his hobbies.
 Giulio Briccialdi's Carnival of Venice (performed by James Galway) was the music chosen to accompany Dibnah's work on Bolton Town Hall.
 One of the more notable aspects was Dibnah's 1979 demolition of a chimney in Rochdale.
 Standing only yards away from the base of the chimney as it began to collapse, his retreat to safety and subsequent boyish outburst of "Did you like that?" endeared him to viewers.